dgoodine/Slogger/README.md

 The inclusion of the message at the logging site is implicit.

 ### Configurable Decorators
 You can supply a decorator that will further adjust the format of the generator output.
 These are configured per destination.
-Note: XCodeColors uses ANSI standard format, so you can use it to decorate your file logs too.
+Note: XcodeColors uses ANSI standard format, so you can use it to decorate your file logs too.

 Decorators | Status | Info
 --- | --- | ---
-XCodeColors (ANSI) | Supported | Get [*XCodeColors*](https://github.com/robbiehanson/XcodeColors).
+XcodeColors (ANSI) | Supported | Get [*XcodeColors*](https://github.com/robbiehanson/XcodeColors).

 ### Configurable Colormaps
 Make your own color map to customize log line color by *Level* in a platform- and decorator-independent way.
 See the *ColorMap* type for more information.
-(Note: You can use the *XCodeColorsDecorator* class yourself for non-log use in your console without writing your own.)
+(Note: You can use the *XcodeColorsDecorator* class yourself for non-log use in your console without writing your own.)

 ### Radioactive Logging
 Radioactive logging allows logging to execute based on evaluation of an optional *override* value at logging sites.
 If the *override* value is non-nil, it is evaluated first.
 If it is less than or equal to the level of the site, the site will be logged.
 If not, logging evaluation will proceed by the normal process.